Integrated Physiology and Molecular Medicine Laboratory

 Pennington Biomedical Research Center, 2012

-Dr. Vandanmagsar is an assistant professor of research in the IPMM laboratory.
+Dr. Bolormaa Vandanmagsar is an assistant professor of research in the IPMM laboratory.
 Her work is focused on the link between chronic inflammation and obesity, obesity-associated insulin resistance, particularly, the association between muscle inflammation and skeletal muscle insulin resistance, and the role of metabolic states in the development of inflammation in muscle.
 Dr. Vandanmagsar is also interested in how skeletal muscle signals to other metabolic organs such as liver and pancreas when metabolic stress is present.

 - BS Biochemistry